On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation: System

 \subsection{Dataset}

 \textbf{ConvoAS} is an abstractive summarization dataset.
-Our source data consists of customer support transcripts between 2 participants, a traveler and an agent.
-GPT-4o \citep{gpt4o2024} was used to generate a summary for the entire transcript.
-Information in the summary such as date, price, and location needs to be traceable from the source.
+Our source data consists of customer support transcripts between 2 participants, a traveler, and an agent.
+GPT-4o \citep{gpt4o2024} was used to generate a summary of the entire transcript.
+The information in the summary, such as date, price, and location, should be traceable from the source.

 \textbf{ConvoTS} is a topic-specific summarization dataset.
-Similar to ConvoAS, this dataset also contains customer support transcripts, except 3 topic-specific summaries were generated for each transcript.
+Similarly to ConvoAS, this dataset also contains customer support transcripts, except 3 topic-specific summaries were generated for each transcript.
 It should be noted that many redundant turns exist because the chat happened between a traveler and a virtual agent through a guided service.
 GPT-4o \citep{gpt4o2024} was used for this use case.

 \textbf{ReviewTS} is a topic-specific summarization dataset from reviews.
-Each reference consists of multiple review snippets related to a topic of interest (e.g. pool).
+Each reference consists of multiple review snippets related to a topic of interest (e.g., pool).
 A fine-tuned Mistral 7B \citep{jiang2023mistral} model was used to extract and summarize the snippets.
 The summary is restricted to less than 100 characters.
-Because of the concise nature of this data, full-length and sentence-level hypothesis variants contain large overlaps.
+Because of the concise nature of these data, the full-length and sentence-level hypothesis variants contain large overlaps.
 However, we kept the same setup for consistency.

 \textbf{JsonTG} contains key-valued pairs represented in JSON format for stylized text generation.
 This task aims at generating property headlines and descriptions given the grounding information such as amenities.
 The LLM, Claude3 Haiku \citep{anthropic2024claude3}, was allowed to come up with expressive verbs and adjectives, but the grounding information must be traceable from the source JSON data.